Caerwent Training Area: Cold War use of the RNPF site

-RAF Caerwent
+Transfer of RNPF Caerwent to the US Army

 RAF Caerwent was transferred to US administration after Charles de Gaulle almost completely expelled United States Department of Defense activities from France in 1967.
 Caerwent became part of the United States Army European 'theatre reserve stocks' under the command of the United States Army's "47th Area Support Group Reserve Storage Activity", and became known as USADA Caerwent (United States Arms Depot Activity – Caerwent).

 The US Army spent over £4 million constructing 300 magazines and converting some of the former RNPF structures to conform to the required specification.
 The material stored included small arms ammunition, artillery shells (up to 8"), anti-tank mines, grenades, flares, and the multiple launch rocket system.
 The first shipments of shells, rockets, mines, flares and small arms ammo arrived early in 1968 with shipments arriving by rail as far as practicable.

-Circa 1982-83, Caerwent was under the administration of Reserve Storage Activity Caerwent, 47th Area Support Group, 21st Support Command, United States Army Europe.
+Circa 1982–83, Caerwent was under the administration of Reserve Storage Activity Caerwent, 47th Area Support Group, 21st Support Command, United States Army Europe.

 At its height, Caerwent was among the larger ammunition depots in Western Europe, storing over 80,000 tonnes of conventional munitions, a substantial fraction of the US Army's European stocks.
 In 1990 Caerwent shipped 12,000 tons of ammunition to the Middle East and played a critical part in Operation Desert Shield and Desert Storm.

 Following the change in the political climate in Europe and subsequent scaling down of operations, the US Army announced it was to close down their storage operations at the establishment in June 1992.
 Over 60,000 tonnes of munitions were moved out over a period of less than ten months.
 The last batch was removed by train on 19 July 1993.
 The formal closure ceremony took place on 20 August 1993.

+Post-RNPF use of railway connections

+After the privatisation of British Rail, RNPF Caerwent like a number of other MOD sites with internal railway sidings, was used as a secure storage area for holding surplus locomotives and rolling stock that might be returned to use.
+Between 2004 and 2005, a small number of electric locomotives, particularly in the British Rail Class 86 and British Rail Class 87, were scrapped at RNPF Caerwent.
+British Rail Classes 101 and 102 diesel multiple units were also scrapped at Caerwent, in 2004, by a company called JT Landscapes.

+Between 2008 and 2014, the railway tracks were removed but the trackbeds left in situ.
+A number of unsafe buildings and redundant acid storage facilities have also been removed since 2014.

+In summer 2022, work began to remove the final stretches of track that remained within the site and on the connecting branch line.
+The disassembled rails will be transported to the Gwili Railway, a Welsh heritage railway at Carmarthen.
+1.2 km of the former branch line near Porthskewett, owned by Monmouthshire County Council, is to be converted into a footpath and cycleway.